 Application for Naturalization.
-You are allowed to bring Form N-648 to your interview, but this may delay your case.
+If you do not submit your Form N-648 with your Form N-400, you are allowed to submit it to the USCIS officer at your interview, but this may delay your case.
 For information on how to fill out Form N-648, your doctor should visit uscis.gov/forms.